-Timothy Wei, former professor and head of the Department of Mechanical, Aerospace and Nuclear Engineering at Rensselaer Polytechnic Institute in Troy, N.Y., arrived June 1 as the new dean of the College of Engineering at the University of Nebraska-Lincoln.
+Timothy Wei, professor and head of the Department of Mechanical, Aerospace and Nuclear Engineering at Rensselaer Polytechnic Institute in Troy, N.Y., has been selected as the new dean of the College of Engineering at the University of Nebraska-Lincoln.

-"Dr. Wei is an ideal match for UNL's collaborative leadership culture and for the college's high aspirations," said Ellen Weissinger, senior vice chancellor for academic affairs.
+"Dr. Wei is an ideal match for UNL's collaborative leadership culture and for the college's high aspirations," Weissinger said.
 "He is a student-focused academic administrator, an accomplished researcher who understands the needs of industry and a person of deep integrity.
 He's also a Michigan graduate with a keen understanding of what it will mean for us to build a Big Ten engineering school.
 The campus community, and all Nebraskans, will be proud to have Tim as our engineering dean."